Audiovisual Art

 Studio heads: prof. akad. mal.
 Jiří Barta, doc.
 MgA.
 Vojtěch Domlátil

-Assistant: BcA.
+Assistant: MgA.
 Vojtěch Kočí

 The Animation Art Studio, headed by Jiří Barta and Vojtěch Domlátil, represents a creative combination of classical animation technologies and contemporary digital and interactive production, bringing together traditional narrative practices and experimental approaches.
 We give our students a lot of freedom in terms of technique, visual style and the overall focus during their studies.
 Besides original animated films that receive awards at prestigious animation festivals around the globe, we produce also commercial forms such as jingles, advertisements, motion design, smaller interactive projects and computer games in cooperation with the Faculty of Applied Sciences of the University of West Bohemia in Pilsen and the Faculty of Mathematics and Physics of the Charles University in Prague.